-(a) Forged or Cast propellers allowed
+Forged or Cast propellers allowed

-BOAT WEIGHT - Catamaran
+RULE 11 - BOAT WEIGHT - Catamaran

-- (b) Minimum boat weight after race conclusion shall be 12,000 pounds for teams with no tunnel tab. - (c) Minimum boat weight after race conclusion shall be 12,500 pounds for teams with a tunnel tab. - (d) No water ballast tanks shall be included (tanks must be empty).
+- 11.1 Minimum boat weight after race conclusion shall be 12,000 pounds for teams with no tunnel tab. - 11.2 Minimum boat weight after race conclusion shall be 12,500 pounds for teams with a tunnel tab. - 11.3 No water ballast tanks shall be included (tanks must be empty).
 There shall be no plumbing to the ballast tank.
-Ballast tanks must be empty at weigh-in and weigh-out - (e) Bilges must be dry. - (f) Weight without drivers and equipment. - (g) A solid ballast must only be moveable manually and not controlled from the cockpit.
+Ballast tanks must be empty at weigh-in and weigh-out - 11.4 Bilges must be dry. - 11.5 Weight without drivers and equipment. - 11.6 A solid ballast must only be moveable manually and not controlled from the cockpit.